-Students who need to visit the school's social worker during class time must obtain permission.
+Students who need to visit the school's social worker during class time must obtain permission from their classroom teacher.
+The classroom teacher will call the social worker to ensure his/her availability.
 Due to the nature of this role, students are not allowed to drop by to see if the social worker is available.
 If a student is with the social worker after the change of class, the social worker must provide the student with a new hall pass in order for the student to return to class.
 The social worker is to maintain a time log of all incoming and outgoing students.
 At the end of the school day, the social worker will provide a log to the administrative assistant in the main office so that the student's attendance record may be reconciled.